Your Autistic Loved One Is Probably Not “Doing It on Purpose”

 Non-autistic interpretation: Doing it to annoy others.

-Autistic intent: To self-soothe, regulate emotions, process verbal instructions, learn how to communicate verbally.
+Autistic intent: To self-soothe, regulate emotions, process verbal instructions, and learn how to communicate verbally.

 Action: Dropping, walking into, or breaking something.